Azerbaijani cuisine: Wine

 Azerbaijan produces wine locally.
 In the Khanlar district of the Azerbaijan Republic, for example, archeologists have found jars buried with the remains of wine dating back to the 2nd millennium BC.
 One of the most ancient and notable regions known for its wine-making produce is Tovuz in northwestern Azerbaijan.
 Archeological findings in this region speak of ancient vessels for wine storage, stones and remains of tartaric acid used for wine-growing.

 The contemporary wine-making in Azerbaijan is seen in Ganja-Qazakh and Shirvan economic zones.
 Vineyards in these regions account to about 7% of the country's cultivated land.
 The regions are famous for 17 vines and 16 table grape varieties, the most common of the wine cultivars being Pinot Noir.
-In Azerbaijan, wines made from grapes are called sharab (Azerbaijani: şərab) while wines from other fruits including apples, pomegranates and mulberry are called nabiz (Azerbaijani: nəbiz).
-Other sorts are called chakhyr (Azerbaijani: çaxır).
-According to historians, there are more than 450 different categories of wild grape found in Azerbaijan which had been used for wine-making throughout the history of Azerbaijan.
+In Azerbaijan, wine is called sharab (Azerbaijani: şərab).
+Azerbaijan’s wine industry, which mostly evolved from German immigrants to the Caucasus, once in a good state, was nearly destroyed in the late Soviet and early post-Soviet period due to Mikhail Gorbachev’s anti-alcohol campaign, regional conflict, and economic collapse, which wiped out most vineyards and infrastructure.
+Since 2001, the government has used oil revenues to restore vineyards and modernize production, leading to steady recovery in output.